judithspd/ai4os-fedllm-medical/README.md

 ## Changes from baseline

 * Following the advances obtained with the approach presented by the [Gachon Cognitive Computing Lab](https://github.com/gachon-CCLab/GCCL-Medical-LLM-FlowerTune), we have used as a base model the [ContactDoctor/Bio-Medical-Llama-3-8B](https://huggingface.co/ContactDoctor/Bio-Medical-Llama-3-8B) fine tuned model.
 * We train the model during 5 rounds.
-Although we set `num-server-rounds = 20`, we take the checckpoint obtained in round 5 (peft_5).
+Although we set `num-server-rounds = 20`, we take the checkpoint obtained in round 5 ([peft_5](https://github.com/judithspd/ai4os-fedllm-medical/tree/main/flowertune-eval-medical/peft_5)).
 * We train the model locally during 5 epochs: `train.training-arguments.num-train-epochs = 5`
 * We use the [FedAvgOpt](https://arxiv.org/abs/2501.15949) aggregation function.